Juniper/YAPT/doc/readme.md

 YAPT also ships with SQLite based Backend which brings persistence.

 ## Configuration Sources ##
-YAPT can pull config files for devices and groups from different sources.
+YAPT can pull needed configuration information from different sources.
 YAPT ships with following config source plugins:

 - Local
   * Get device and group configs from local file system